change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 ### `DataFrame` Methods

-When dealing with a `DataFrame` there are a variety of built-in methods to help summarize the data found inside it.
-These are accessible using e.g. `df.method()` where `df` is a `DataFrame`.
-A list of some of these methods can be seen below:
+When dealing with a `DataFrame` there are various built-in methods to help summarize the data.
+Mehtods are accessible using the `df.method()` syntax, where `df` is a `DataFrame`.
+A list of some of these methods is provided below:

 | Method|Description|